ktorio/ktor-documentation/topics/migrating-2-2.md

 ### Cookies {id="cookies"}
 With v2.2.0, the following API members related to configuring [response cookies](responses.md#cookies) are changed:
 - The `maxAge` parameter type passed to the `append` function is changed from `Int` to `Long`.
 - The `appendExpired` function is deprecated.
-Use the `append` function with `expires` parameter instead.
+Use the `append` function with the `expires` parameter instead.